 I’m Christine, an aspiring novelist and lifelong reader in my late-ish twenties.

 some things you might want to know about me:

-- I’m from the midwest, but I’ve also lived in Philadelphia and New York City.
+- I’m from Tulsa, OK, but I’ve also lived in Philadelphia and New York City.

 - I’ve dealt with moderate depression and mild anxiety for over 10 years.
 (To see more of my mental health story, check here.)

 - For 13 years, I’ve been writing fiction in whatever spare scrap of time I can find.
 I recently finished a rough draft of my fourth novel.
 Currently, I’m trying to decide what to do next.
 Exciting times!

 - I’ve worked as a barista for 9+ years, so I guess you could call me a reformed coffee snob.